f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Setting Password Policies
 =========================

-You may configure the local password polcy to ensure secure passwords are utilized, reusue is minimized, and to limit the amount of failures/retries.
+You may configure the local password policy to ensure secure passwords are utilized, re-use is minimized, and to limit the amount of failures/retries.
 Below are some of the settings that can be set.

 - **Minimum Password Length** - For Minimum Length, specify the minimum number of characters (6 to 255) required for a valid password.
 - **Password Required Characters** - For Required Characters, specify the minimum number of Numeric, Uppercase, Lowercase, and Special characters that are required in a valid password.